tensorflow/mlir-hlo/stablehlo/docs/reference.md

    representative test.
 To avoid ambiguity in selecting the representative, we should use the following guidelines:

-     - If all the types, handled uniformaly, have the same primitive type (i.e., if all are integer, or floating-point, or complex types), then choose the one with maximum bit-width.
+     - If all the types, handled uniformly, have the same primitive type (i.e., if all are integer, or floating-point, or complex types), then choose the one with maximum bit-width.
-     - If all the types, handled uniformaly, have a mix of primitive types, then choose the one with the following primitive type, in decreasing order of
+     - If all the types, handled uniformly, have a mix of primitive types, then choose the one with the following primitive type, in decreasing order of
        preference: integer, floating-point, boolean, complex.

+**(G2) How do we decide on the number of tests needed to cover an op's behavior?**

+The goal is to comprehensively cover the logic of the interpreter for the op (i.e. all corner cases of the implementation) with a minimal number of tests.
+Minimizing the number of tests is important for maintainability.
+The fewer tests we have, the easier it is to review them and to make sure that they comprehensively cover the op.
+As a result, we expect that most of the simpler ops will end up having just one test.
+If due to some good reason comprehensive coverage is impractical, then it is fine to stop at >= 90%.
+This will be decided on case-by-case basis during pull request review.

-**(G2) How about adding tests dedicated for testing the interpreter infrastructure?**
+**(G3) How about adding tests dedicated for testing the interpreter infrastructure?**

 The interpreter infrastructure is mostly straightforward and can be added to